HeardLibrary/digital-scholarship/computer/command-windows.md

 You can see the paths of all directories currently in the system PATH variable by entering this command:

 ```
-echo "$PATH"
+PATH
 ```

-Because all of the paths are crammed together and separated by colons, it can be a bit difficult to pick apart all of the paths.
+Because all of the paths are crammed together and separated by semicolons, it can be a bit difficult to pick apart all of the paths.
 But if you look carefully and don't see the path of the place where your program is installed, you may need to add it to the system PATH.

-The following method will work for recent versions of Mac OSX.
-There are actually several ways to modify the system PATH variable on a Mac -- you can find others by Googling.

 **Note:** if you aren't comfortable making this modification, ask for help from a more advanced user.